 The West Virginia State Code, Section 8a-7-9, and Section 12.2 (b) of the Jefferson County Zoning and Land Development Ordinance detail the process by which boundaries of zoning districts may be amended in response to a petition of 50% or more of the property owners.
-Both state that before amending the Zoning Ordinance text or map, "the governing body, with the advice of the Planning Commission, must find that the amendment is consistent with the adopted Comprehensive Plan", or if it is inconsistent, "then the governing body with the advice of the Planning Commission, must find that there have been major changes of an economic, physical or social nature within the area involved, which were not anticipated when the comprehensive plan was adopted and those changes have substantially altered the basic characteristics of the area[See WVC 8A-7-9(c)]."
+Both state that before amending the Zoning Ordinance text or map, "the governing body, with the advice of the Planning Commission, must find that the amendment is consistent with the adopted Comprehensive Plan", or if it is inconsistent, "then the governing body with the advice of the Planning Commission, must find that the comprehensive of the Planning Commission, must find that the comprehensive of the Planning Commission, must find that the governing body with the advice of the Planning Commission, must find that the second text or social nature within the area involved, which were not anticipated when the comprehensive plan was adopted and those changes have substantially altered the basic characteristics of the area[See WVC 8A-7-9(c)]."